louisdecharson/eviewsSDMX/readme.md

 ### Purpose

-EViews cannot read SDMX format.
+EViews cannot read SDMX format (yet).
 However, EViews can read html tables.

 This very simple app aims at creating html table from SDMX flow in a quick and efficient way in the same spirit as [Widukind](https://github.com/Widukind)

 Currently, the app supports only Insee, ECB or Eurostat data natively.

+It also supports requests for :

++ Quandl
++ Bureau of Labor Stastics

 ### Libraries